Kong/cloud-migration-journey/docs/explore/phase1.md

 docker ps
 ```

-You should be able to see a docker container, kong-dp, running on the VM.
-Example below:
+You will see a docker container with the name `kong-dp` running on the EC2 instance.
+Here's an example:

 ```console
 CONTAINER ID   IMAGE                       COMMAND                  CREATED              STATUS                        PORTS     NAMES